-Oscar De La Hoya Ánimo established targets for ELA and Math on the SBAC Common Core assessment from baseline data received from the 2015-16 administration of the test.
-LCAP goals and targets may be adjusted based on the school's annual update and reflection on prior year academic achievement.
-Oscar De La Hoya Ánimo will strive to achieve targets and expects to be held to the same accountability standards as District schools.
+Ánimo South Los Angeles established targets for ELA and Math on the SBAC Common Core assessment from baseline data received from the 2016-17 administration of the test and will be reviewed annually as new data is available.
+LCAP goals and targets may be adjusted based on the school's annual update and reflection on prior year academic achievement. Ánimo South Los Angeles will strive to achieve targets and expects to be held to the same accountability standards as District schools.